-Do you often suffer from constipation, stomach cramps, diarrhea or other digestive problems?
+Do you often suffer from constipation, stomach cramps, diarrhea, or other digestive problems?
 If so, you have a gut imbalance.
 And that imbalance is showing up on our skin!

 While acne itself is a genetic condition, one of the most common acne triggers is a gut imbalance.
 In fact, research shows that people with acne are more likely to experience gastrointestinal problems like bloating and constipation.
 The reason?
 The health of your digestive system is directly linked to the health of your skin!

-Your digestive system not only helps sweep toxins out of your body, it’s also important for your immune health.
+Your digestive system not only helps sweep toxins out of your body, but it’s also important for your immune health.
 Over 70% of your immune cells “live” in your digestive tract.
 And this is why a well-functioning digestive system is often a first step to getting clear.

 Who do you turn for help?

-When acne won’t go away or keeps getting worse–and over-the-counter remedies don’t help–a dermatologist is one of your first stops.
+When acne won’t go away or keeps getting worse – and over-the-counter remedies don’t help – a dermatologist is one of your first stops.
 And why not?
 They’re experts in skin, right?

 First, dermatologists have limited time.
 Typically, 15 minutes is about all they can spend to fully examine and evaluate your skin, let alone the gut imbalance that’s triggering your acne.

-Second, since dermatologists can’t address the WHOLE you.
-They prescribe meds.
+Second, since dermatologists can’t address the WHOLE you, they prescribe meds.
 It’s what they know best.
-That means a one-size-fits-all approach of antibiotics, topical prescription creams like Retin-A (which contains pore clogging ingredients), Accutane, and other treatments.
+That means a one-size-fits-all approach of antibiotics, topical prescription creams like Retin-A (which contains pore-clogging ingredients), Accutane, and other treatments.